epccs/RPUadpt/Hardware/README.md

 ## Uses

 ```
-        Wired multi-drop serial communication between bare metal and a host.
+        Daisy chain a multi-drop serial communication between RPUno's and a host.
-        Daisy chain multiple AVR MCU's to a host computer in a way that allows avrdude to upload firmware.
+        Example firmware [Remote] has a point to point (P2P) boatload mode.
+        The bootload mode activates when the host connects.
+        Then the addressed RPUno has a P2P to receive firmware from avrdude.
 ```

 ## Notice

-If the host computer exposes the serial port to the network then security is effectively compromised.
+The serial port is a wired connection, it is immune to discovery or interference by radio.
+The simple hardware is raw and lacks training wheels, it should not be exposed to a network.
+Perhaps use SSH to forward it to a local port if needed.

 # Table Of Contents